mtklein/questlog/README.md

 - **Optional Objectives**: Support optional or side quests to make journeys feel layered without adding competitive gamification.

 ## Tech Stack
 QuestLog will be built with **Flutter** so the same codebase runs on both iOS and Android.
-The app will use on-device AI models and may integrate with online services such as OpenAI if needed.
+We are experimenting with free map services such as Google Maps and Mapbox, but haven't committed to one yet.
+The app uses on-device AI models and may integrate with online services such as OpenAI if needed.

 ## Philosophy
 QuestLog borrows the vocabulary of RPGs without turning life into a game.
 The goal is to encourage daily adventure and progress in real life, not to chase points or achievements.

+We do not yet have design assets or wireframes, so interface decisions rely on best judgement.
+The code is released under the MIT License.